unica-ml/dlcv/README.md

 The students can decide to take the exam in one of the following two formats (either one or the other):

 * 1 CFU - written examination
-* 2 CFU - development of a project in teams (max 3 people in each group)
+* 2 CFU - written examination + development of a project in teams (max 3 people in each group)

 **For PhD Students**